 I did not know about this behavior until playing around with the code.
-In an iterative loop version of the code snippet below you would expect the output to look like 10, 9, 8, 7 ... etc. By clicking the run button we can see that the lowest number 0 is displayed first.
+In an iterative loop version of the code snippet below, you would expect the output to look like 10, 9, 8, 7 ... etc. By clicking the run button we can see that the lowest number 0 is displayed first.

 This is because the puts tries to display a value it must finish evaluating the ALL the method calls first.
-It tries to print, says okay we have have to figure out the value of printNum(num - 1).
+It tries to print, says okay we have to figure out the value of printNum(num - 1).
 It must then preform printNum(num - 1) until it reaches the base case.
 I like to think of this as going deeper into the layers of code.
-The how you can drill deeper into the earths layers to near the earth's core.
+Like how you can drill deeper into the earth's layers to near the earth's core.
 On the last call of printNum num is 0.
 At the point the function print the first value it receives, 0 (the codes "core").
 So it prints 0 then works it ways back up the layers of code.

 Recursive layers kind of preform in the first in - last out (FILO), aka a stack.
 So the num 10 was the first value we passed into * puts printNum(num - 1)* but 10 printing the value 10 was the last operation!